aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 ## Overview

+**eos_l3ls_evpn**, is a role that provides an abstracted data model to deploy a L3 Leaf and Spine fabric leveraging VXLAN data-plane with an EVPN control-plane.

+The **eos_l3ls_evpn** role:

-**eos_l3ls_evpn** is a role that provides an abstracted data model to deploy a L3 VXLAN/EVPN Leaf and Spine Fabric.
-The role helps network engineers deploy Arista L3 Leaf & Spine fabric underlay and overlay network services with consistency.
-The role is designed to easily be extended leveraging a __*"stackable template architecture"*__.
-The role is designed to be used with the **eos_l3ls_config_gen** role to generate a complete switch configuration and applied using a config replace strategy with either the **eos_config_deploy_eapi** or **eos_config_deploy_cvp** roles.
-The role is also designed that it doesn't rely on any information from the devices, therefore can be used to generate the intended configuration offline
+- Enables network engineers to deploy Arista L3 Leaf & Spine fabric underlay and overlay network services effectively and with consistency.
+- Designed to easily be extended leveraging a __*"stackable template architecture"*__.
+- Designed to be used with the **eos_l3ls_config_gen** role to generate a complete switch configuration and applied using a config replace strategy with either
+  - **eos_config_deploy_eapi** role.
+  - **eos_config_deploy_cvp** role.
+- Designed to generate the intended configuration offline, without relying on switch current state information.
+  - This also facilates the evaluation of the configuration pre-deployment with tools like [Batfish](https://www.batfish.org/)

 ## Role Inputs and Outputs